 The libraries are both spacious with plenty of desk space.
 Both have a number of computers that can be used by students during opening hours.
 There is a combined printer, scanner and photocopier with both black and white and colour features available in both libraries; printer credits can be purchased at IT services.

-The libraries are managed by a Chartered Librarian, Mrs C Watkins, and run with the help of dedicated library assistants, Mrs P Chesson and Mrs K Harvey.
+The libraries are managed by a Chartered Librarian, Mrs C Watkins, and run with the help of dedicated library assistants, Mrs Knapton and Mrs Chesson.

 Main School Library